TotallyInformation/awesome-to-me/nodejs-backend-avoid.md

   "cote lets you write zero-configuration microservices in Node.js without nginx, haproxy, redis, rabbitmq or anything else.
 It is batteries — and chargers! — included."*

-  At first glance seems like a really nice too.
+  At first glance seems like a really nice tool.
 However, there is basically **no security** at all and the authors [don't seem to understand why that might be an issue](https://github.com/dashersw/cote/issues/53)!

   I'll be avoiding this one thanks, there are enough securty problems around, I don't want to add to them.